 If your bank calls you requesting information, hang up and call them back at the number they provide on their website.
 Your current bank has your personal information and won’t call, email or text you to gather or confirm these details.

-Current credit card scams
+Common credit card scams

 New tactics and scams are constantly appearing.
 Start searching the web for new scams and increase your awareness of the techniques that scammers are using.
 The more you know, the more vigilant you'll become.
 Here are a few of the recent scams we know of: